fernandodelrio/SwiftColorGen/README.md

     }
 }
 ```

+But you can also, simply rename the asset to the name you want, and the tool will keep the references updated.

 # Using the CLI
 First, call the **build.sh** script (it will produce the **swiftcg** binary in the same folder):